Sir William Gladstone Bart., KG. M.A.

 Our condolences go out to his widow Edith and his family at this time.

-His funeral will be held at St. Peters Church, Ruthin on Thursday 8th February, 2018 at 12 noon.
+His funeral was held at St. Peters Church, Ruthin on Thursday 8th February, 2018.

 B. R. Sherratt